Advertiser Disclosure: This post contains references to products from one or more of our advertising partners.

 The Discover it card is ideal for anyone who wants an uncomplicated cash-back program, is looking to avoid annual cardholder fees or who wants to skip paying interest on first-year purchases and balance transfers.

-But you’ll have to keep track of which categories offer that 5% bonus — and how much you spend in those categories.
+But you’ll have to keep track of which categories offer that 5% bonus, which have to be activated each quarter.
+And, monitor how much you spend in those categories.

 Fees and APR